YYHSWJTU/DFMID/README.md

 # DFMID
-Matlab source codes of "Dynamic Fusion of Multi-source Interval-valued Data by Fuzzy Granulation"
+# Matlab codes of "Dynamic Fusion of Multi-source Interval-valued Data by Fuzzy Granulation"
+The source codes will be uploaded after the paper "Dynamic Fusion of Multi-source Interval-valued Data by Fuzzy Granulation" is accepted by "IEEE Transactions on Fuzzy Systems".